Peer Consult Group :: Reflective Consultation in Child Development + Attachment

 You can expect to build:

-• trauma-sensitive conceptualization skills
+• trauma-sensitive case conceptualization skills

 • recognition of wide-ranging activation & dissociation responses